What makes Nepal different than other countries

 River Systems

-Nepal is crisscrossed by several major rivers that originate from the Himalayas and flow through the valleys and plains.
+Several major rivers originate from the Himalayas and flow through the valleys and plains, crisscrossing Nepal.

 The rivers, such as the Koshi, Gandaki, and Karnali, not only contribute to the country’s geographical diversity but also provide opportunities for water-based activities like rafting and kayaking.